Distance-Preserving Representations for Genomic Spatial Reconstruction: ELBO Derivation

-Below, we present the derivation of lower bound for the log probability density function (PDF) of VAE.
-To begin with, it can be written as:
+Below, we present the derivation of a lower bound for the log probability density function (PDF) of VAE, namely the evidence lower bound (ELBO).
+To begin with, the marginal probability of data $x$ can be written as

 where $z$ is a latent random variable.
-This integral has no closed form and can be usually estimated by Monte Carlo integration with importance sampling, ie,
+This integral has no closed form and can usually be estimated by Monte Carlo integration with importance sampling, ie,

-Here $q(z|y)$ is the proposed variational distribution, where we can draw sample $z$ from this distribution given $y$ and $\ab$.
-Therefore, by Jensen's inequality, we can find evidence lower bound (ELBO) of the conditional PDF:
+Here $q(z|x)$ is the proposed variational distribution, where we can draw a sample $z$ from this distribution given $x$ and $\ab$.
+Therefore, by Jensen's inequality, we can find the evidence lower bound (ELBO) of the conditional PDF:

 Using Bayes rule, the ELBO can be equivalently expressed as:

 This concludes the derivation.